 All these developments have a direct or indirect material impact on financial markets, overall growth and other short-term economic indicators.
 In India, political unrest due to citizenship and population laws, border concerns with Pakistan, changes in the status of Jammu & Kashmir, pressure on tax collections, liquidity concerns in the real estate and telecom sectors (especially as a result of the recent court ruling on telecom AGR’s1) as well as overall health of the financial sector have put India Inc. slightly on edge.
 With revised GDP growth estimates lowered to ~5%2 as well as increasing inflationary trends, the Government is keen to present a budget that puts our economy back on track.

 Sannam S4’s estimates that this downtrend is cyclical, and long-term fundamentals for the country remain excellent.
 Jumping into the top three economies in the world by PPP this fiscal year3, India continues to be one of the fastest growing economies despite opposing global factors.
 Stock markets continue a dream run and are at an all-time high, while the government’s steadfast focus remains to improve all socio-economic indicators for the country.
-These provide tremendous scope for foreign organizations to participate, trade and invest in India.
+These provide tremendous scope for foreign organisations to participate, trade and invest in India.

 This year, the Government of India has slashed base tax rates for domestic companies to 22% (15% for new manufacturing companies), introduced new measures in the insolvency code to address liquidity concerns, and announced new initiatives for Higher Education, CSR4 and the SDGs5 .
 Additionally, the government continues its commitment to improve India’s overall ease in doing business—by reducing red-tape and paperwork, easing entity setup documentation & timelines, and internationalizing internal control and corporate governance standards.
 This government’s steadfast intent to adopt new technologies in taxation and financial systems has been highly appreciated by the international community.
 Given this trend, we at Sannam S4 keenly expect the following proposals in this year’s Finance Bill.
 All eyes on Budget 2020!

 Lowering of GST6 rates: A phased reduction in GST rates has been on the cards since its inception in 2017.
-Various representations have also been made to government agencies to provide further clarity on GST in key sectors—such as Education & Not-For-Profit—as well as reduce grey areas and litigation related to GST on export of services.
+Various representations have also been made to government agencies to provide further clarity on GST in key sectors—such as Education & Not-For-Profit—as well as reduce grey areas and litigation related to GST on the export of services.
 Our hope is that these clarifications will be made soon.
 A reduction or standardization in GST rates is necessary to boost international trade in goods and services and local production.
 We expect that the highest bracket of 28% GST for certain goods and services may be merged with the standard 18%, and we hope that the overall rate of GST on goods and services may be brought down to international standards.